rubenvanstaden/spira/docs/_build/html/_sources/tutorials.rst.txt

 -------------------

 This examples defines the creation of a basic parameterized cell.
 By creating a new class that inherits from the `spira.Cell` class.
-This connects the created class to the SPiRA kernel that binds parameters using a meta-configuration.
+This connects the created class to the SPiRA gdsii that binds parameters using a meta-configuration.

 **Demonstrates**: